Learn more about the creative collaborations that brought The Working Capitol to life.

 The Working Capitol publishes the print-edition Capitol Press, marking a year of in-house content creation.
 People profiles, local happenings, and productivity tips reach an audience of thousands.

-TWC opens the doors to its flagship location, 1 Keong Saik Road.
-Celebrated for its design and referenced as an embodiment of what the future of work could look like, members come on board quickly, Just 9 months later, the 300+ person space will see almost full occupancy.
+The Working Capitol opens the doors to its flagship location, 1 Keong Saik Road.
+Celebrated for its design and referenced as an embodiment of what the future of work could look like, members come on board quickly.
+Just 9 months later, the 300+ person space will see almost full occupancy.

 The Working Capitol is handed the keys to the empty site, and an exciting collaboration between some of Singapore's best-known creative firms begins.
 Architecture plans are laid out, fittings installed, and experiential elements will come to life over the next year.

 Three adjoining shophouses in Singapore's Chinatown district serve as a biscuit-making factory.
-In the years that follow, a TK, TK, and insurance provider will occupy the 33,000-square-foot historic space that will one day become The Working Capitol's first location.
+In the years that follow, an insurance provider will occupy the 33,000-square-foot historic space that will one day become The Working Capitol's first location.
 Image credit: National Library Board of Singapore